 When the time comes to help your beloved pet transition out of their life, we provide in-home euthanasia service.
 The word "euthanasia" has a greek origin that means “good death”.
 This type of end-of-life care happens at home, which allows your pet to spend their final moments in a place where they are comfortable, surrounded by people that they love and trust.
 The stress of getting into a car ride or being in an unfamiliar place can thus be avoided.
 Family and friends have the freedom to memorialize a precious life and share the grief openly.
 Although it's called "in-home" euthanasia, it can also be performed in the backyard, your pet's favorite park, or even at the beach, as long as it's somewhere quiet and comfortable for both you and your pet.

 We provide in-home euthanasia service as a conclusion of hospice care and also as a separate service where hospice care may not be appropriate or desired.
 Although the decision of euthanasia is always personal, you do not have to make the decision alone.
 Dr. Ma can provide guidance and help you assess the quality of life of your pet, which is a crucial part of your decision-making process for euthanasia.
-Dr. Ma is available for either phone consultation or home consultation if you need extra help in making the decision.
+Dr. Ma is available for a ten-minutes complimentary phone consultation if you need extra help in making the decision.

 What to expect

 Before the appointment